tayadavison/PicoCTF_2021/Cryptography/Cryptography.md

     letter: a letter: d     i: 60 encoded letter: g
     letter: b letter: o     i: 62 encoded letter: e

 Analysing the letters, we see that the letters seem to repeat every 18 letters.
 Since the longest value for key is 14 and we are currently only checking every other letter I assumed the length of the key is 9.
 We can find the letter for each index of the key by checking every 9 letters.
-However since we only have every other letter we need to check every 18 letters (only the even ones).
+However since we only have every other letter (only the even ones) we need to check every 18 letters.
 For key[0] check index 0, 18, 36, and 54 and see the common letter is 'c'.
 For key[1] check index 10, 28, 46 and see the common letter is 'j'.
 For key[2] check index 2, 20, 38, 56 and see the common letter is 'k'.

 Continue for the rest of the key value sand we get the key is: 'cjkojbdbb' or cjkbjbdbb. key[3] could be 'o' or 'b' since index 12, 30 and 48 all have both letters as options.
 We just need to try both of those options and see which one returns all valid characters.
 THe final script: